Hans Reidar Holtermann

-Hans Reidar Holtermann (born 20 October 1895 in Sokndal, died 25 November 1966 in Bærum) was a Norwegian military officer.
+Hans Reidar Holtermann (born 20 October 1895 in Sokndal Municipality, died 25 November 1966 in Bærum Municipality) was a Norwegian military officer.
 Holtermann is best known as the commander of Hegra Fortress during the Battle of Hegra Fortress in the Norwegian Campaign of 1940.

 During the inter-war years Holtermann attended military college in both Norway and France.

 After the war he continued his military service, among other missions commanding the Independent Norwegian Brigade Group in Germany in 1949–1950.

 Early and personal life

 Holtermann was the son of the district physician Sven Ruud Holtermann (1854–1916) and his wife, née Lehmann.
 Dr. Holtermann served in Sokndal, and Hans Reidar Holtermann grew up there.
 He was a nephew of architect Ove Bjelke Holtermann and a grandnephew of architect Peter Høier Holtermann.

 On 29 November 1926, Holtermann married Helsingborg-born Elisabeth Jønsson (b.
 25 January 1899) in Stockholm, Sweden.
 He remarried on 3 October 1947, when he married Maren Louise ("Vivi") Hertzberg.